-Proper resilient surfacing could be the easiest way to prevent serious injuries on public playgrounds.
-The US Consumer Product Safety Commission (CPSC) has estimated that nearly 70% of all playground injuries are caused by falls to the underlying surface.
+Resilient, regulation-compliant playground surfacing could be the easiest way to prevent serious injuries on public playgrounds.
+The Consumer Product Safety Commission (CPSC) has estimated that nearly 70% of all playground injuries are caused by a child’s fall to the underlying playground surface.

 While current safety guidelines and standards require playground safety surfacing under and around all playground equipment, the decisions on the type, thickness, installation method, drainage requirements, maintenance required, and accessibility can severely complicate the issue.
-Since falls is the surface is number one cause of playground injuries, the decisions around the safety surfacing choice could possibly the most important decision made about the overall playground design.
+Since a child’s fall to the playground surface is the primary cause of playground injuries, the decisions around safety surfacing could be the most important made about the overall playground design.

-Long term costs; which could include maintenance, repairs, and replacement should be considered when choosing a material for your playground surface.
-Be sure to research thoroughly your options and make an informed decision.
-Depending on the safety surfacing material chosen, the cost for the surface could be more than the cost for the equipment is to be going under.
+Long-term costs – which could include maintenance, repairs, and replacement – should be considered when choosing a material for your playground surface.
+Research your playground surfacing options and make an informed decision.
+Depending on the safety surfacing material chosen, the cost of the surface could be more than the cost of the equipment the playground surface will be under.

-Loose fill and organic materials, such as engineered wood fiber (EWF) materials will require far more maintenance than other unitary surfaces such as rubber tiles or poured-in-place rubber.
-However, the cost for unitary surfacing is significantly higher than it is for loose fill resilient playground safety surfaces.
+Loose-fill options and organic materials, such as engineered wood fiber (EWF) materials, will require far more maintenance than other unitary surfaces such as rubber tiles or poured-in-place rubber.
+However, the cost for unitary surfacing is significantly higher than it is for loose-fill material for playground surfaces.

-While unitary surfaces are low maintenance, they do require some maintenance and they will degrade and need replacement over time depending on usage, exposure to the sun, colors chosen, drainage issues, and other factors.
+While the typical unitary surface is low-maintenance, they do require some maintenance and they will degrade and need replacement over time depending on usage, exposure to the sun, colors chosen, drainage issues, and other factors of the play environment.

 Another important decision when choosing a unitary surface type for your play area is the surfacing material color.
-Dark colors will absorb more heat than lighter colors keeping the surface warmer.
+Dark colors will absorb more heat than lighter colors, keeping the surface warmer.
 While lighter colors will remain cooler, they will show dirt and blemishes more easily.
-A blend of colors, some lighter and some darker, could be a way for some clients to maximize the advantages and disadvantages of light vs dark colors.
-Also, earth tone colors tend to be more UV-resistant than brighter colors in terms of color-degradation.
+A blend of colors, some lighter and some darker, could be a way for some clients to maximize the advantages and disadvantages of light versus dark colors.
+Also, earth-tone colors tend to be more UV-resistant than brighter colors in terms of color-degradation.

 The table above is from the CPSC Public Playground Safety Handbook.
-As the above playground safety surfacing cushion-layer depths listed above are only minimums, General Recreation recommends a depth of approximately 25% more than the above chart minimum depths to account for kick-out under heavy wear areas, such as under swing seats and at slide exits where the impact attenuation and shock absorption of the playground surfacing material are especially important.
+As these playground safety surfacing cushion-layer depths listed above are only minimums, General Recreation recommends a depth of approximately 25% more than the above chart minimum depths to account for kick-out in heavy-wear and high-traffic areas, such as under swing seats and at slide exits where the impact attenuation and shock absorption of the playground surfacing material are especially important.